IolandaManzali/watson-nodes/basic_examples/language_translator/README.md

 In this exercise we have 5 basic flows using the Identify or Translator nodes broken into 3 sections
 1. Translate text
 2. Identify the language
-3. Custom Models
+3. Managing Custom Models
    * Create a custom model
    * Get the Status of a model
    * Delete an existing model

 ## Building the Translator flow